The Nats have just lost five in a row.

-As these Nats, just barely, creep out of the jurisdiction of collapse.
+As these Nats, just barely, creep their way out of collapse.

 Adam Eaton draws a walk.
-Then Anthony Rendon follows, with another walk.
+Then Anthony Rendon walks.

-The Marlins make a double switch, and Tayron Guerrero comes in from the bullpen for Nick Anderson.
+The Marlins make a double switch, and a bullpen change.

 Did you know that Anthony Rendon walked more than he K'd in college? #Itstrue Rendon takes the 2nd walk of the #Nats' 8th and Juan Soto is up with two on and one out in #Nationals Park… Rendon up to 18 BB/26 Ks on the season.